Prince Ghazi bin Muhammad: Discovery of Al-Maghtas

 The site of baptism of Jesus had been known to be around the Jordan River, but no one knew exactly where.
 An abandoned site in Jordan overlooking the river, was heavily mined in 1967 due to an acquired front line position during the Six-Day War.
 In 1994 after the signing of the Israel–Jordan peace treaty, Prince Ghazi who is deeply interested in religious history, was searching the area after a monk convinced him to take a look around of what was thought to be the baptism site.
 When they found evidence of ruins, that was enough to encourage de-mining and further development.
 Soon afterwards, there were several archaeological digs, tourists influx and pilgrimage activity, and several papal and state visits.
 In July 2015, the site was designated as a UNESCO world heritage site and is now known as the most likely location for the baptism of Jesus by John the Baptist.
-More information Al-Maghtas can be found at the official website, The Baptism Site of Jesus.